xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 A few years after the first release, being more specific in 2019, an [issue](https://github.com/xmartlabs/react-native-line/issues/31) was reported asking us for supporting versions of React Native greater than 0.58.
 The newest React Native version introduced some breaking changes so we spent some time making it compatible again with the latest libraries.

-Let's get into its functionality and how how it works....
+Let's get into its functionality and how it works....

 # Functionalities